davidtheclark/scalable-css-reading-list/README.md

 By *scalable CSS*, I mean CSS that is
 - capable of remaining effective, coherent, extendable, and maintainable as projects grow over time
-- capable of being worked on by any number of different people in a consistent, systematic way
+- capable of being understood and worked on by any number of different people in a consistent, systematic way

 Included are resources that articulate key principles and practices.